-In class (9/29): Before beginning ANY data or information collection, it is essential that you think carefully about how you will be collecting data, data dictionary, structuring focus groups, interview protocols, survey instruments, etc. Your instructor will work with your team to identify the research instruments that need to be developed and to help you structure them to be most effective.
+Read and watch before class: NSF Data Collection Methods; video on data collection methods.
+T In class: Before beginning ANY data collection, think carefully about how you will be collecting data, coding documents, structuring focus groups etc Æ Team Create a data collection plan: Your instructor will work with your team to identify the research instruments that need to be developed and to help you structure them to be most effective.
+Detailed instructions on Blackboard.